nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <h3 id = "Delete"> </h3>

-## Delete a Contact - `delete`
+## Delete a Student - `delete`

-Deletes the specified person from the address book.
+Deletes the specified student from the address book.

 Format: